Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Results

 In our analyses, the $\mathrm{CW_{ET}}$ model struggled significantly to converge and lock onto the true binary parameters.
 Even in high $\mathrm{(S/N)_{\Lambda}}$ datasets, the sampler often would only explore local maxima, requiring fine tuning of the sampler or parallel tempering to explore the highest likelihood regions.
 These were admittedly rich, realistic-format datasets, containing intrinsic pulsar noise processes, a spatially correlated GW background, and the individual binary signal of interest.
 Missing from these datasets, however, is an extra level of authenticity due to the lack of overlapping signals from a synthesized binary population.
 This suggests that the $\mathrm{CW_{ET}}$ model would struggle even more in that scenario.

 In early tests with the datasets used in this work, we also found that a $\mathrm{CW_{ET}+CURN}$ model is too mis-specified to the injected $\mathrm{CW_{FS}+GWB}$.
 Recovered parameters were drastically biased due to the $\mathrm{CW_{ET}}$ portion of the model being the only component containing quadrupolar spatial correlations needed to fit the various GW signals present in the data.
-Another potential contribution to the poor performance of a $\mathrm{CW_{ET}+CURN}$ model is pulsar term signal confusion.
-Seen in \citet{2024arXiv240721105F}, unmodeled pulsar terms can be accommodated by the $\mathrm{CURN}$ model.
-This is due to the pulsar terms manifesting as a common red-noise process in the array.
+This model could also be impeded by two different pulsar term signal confusion effects, both identified in \citet{2024arXiv240721105F}.
+The first confusion effect is the one previously described, wherein low-frequency binaries have pulsar terms that are close in frequency to the Earth term signal being searched for.
+The interference from these pulsar terms hinders the model's ability to resolve the binary.
+The second pulsar term confusion effect is the attribution of unmodeled pulsar terms to the $\mathrm{CURN}$ model.
+This is due to the pulsar terms manifesting as a common, uncorrelated noise process in the array.
+While the former pulsar term confusion effect would bias CW parameters, the latter would hamper accurate GWB parameter estimation.